Creative professional visa routes in Republic of Korea

 What this means for creative professionals

-Of the 1 Republic of Korea route that commonly fits creative professionals, 1 needs a sponsoring employer and 0 do not, and 1 can lead to permanent residence.
+Of the 1 Republic of Korea route that commonly fits creative professionals, 1 needs a sponsoring employer and 0 do not, 1 have confirmed permanent residence mapping.
 Creative professionals are not usually a licensed profession, so your main gates are securing a qualifying job offer where a route needs a sponsor, and meeting any salary or points threshold, rather than re-credentialing.

 The most-used skilled route into Republic of Korea overall is the E-7 Designated Activities Visa, which also fits many creative professionals — it is included below.